yu55/auriol_reader/README.md

 ## Additional notes
 * If different GPIO pin must be used check how pins are numbered in Wiring Pi (http://wiringpi.com/pins/) and modify constant `RECIEVE_PIN` in `reader/auriol-reader.c' source code file (e.g. GPIO27 is pin 2 in Wiring Pi).
-* If nothing is visible on `stdout` that means decoder cannot recognize incoming impulses and some calibration might be needed - check `reader/auriol-reader.c' for constants `SYNCHRO_LENGTH`, `SEPARATOR_LENGTH`, `ZERO_LENGTH`, `ONE_LENGTH`, `LENGTHS_MARGIN`.
-Setting these constants to proper values is critical for the decoder to be able to recognize incoming transmissions.
+* If nothing is visible on `stdout` that means decoder cannot recognize incoming impulses and some calibration might be needed - please check `reader/auriol-reader.c` for constants `SYNCHRO_LENGTH`, `SEPARATOR_LENGTH`, `ZERO_LENGTH`, `ONE_LENGTH`, `LENGTHS_MARGIN`.
+Setting these constants to proper values is critical for the decoder to be able to recognize data in incoming transmissions from weather station instruments.
 Note that `auriol-reader` consumes 100% CPU (because of constantly polling GPIO pin connected to receiver hardware) and running other process with heavy CPU usage will result in slower GPIO polling so the decoder simply won't recognize data for given constants configuration.
 You may also wan't to tweak these values on newer, faster Raspberry Pi models (faster than my own Model B Revision 2.0).